-Students are introduced to residential site design and planning through the use of AutoCAD.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
+Lecture) 15 wks Students are introduced to residential site design and planning through the use of CAD.
 Students will start to compile a set of residential blueprints by working on site design, foundation, and basic framing drawings.
 Students are introduced to preliminary site development using basic zoning, code, and deed descriptions as they relate to a site plan.
-Construction site surveying is introduced through the demonstrated use of surveying transits, builders levels and associated equipment applied directly to Residential Construction.
-Corequisite: BCA 120

-BCT 124 Basic Strength of Materials and CAD
+BCT 128 Basic Strength of Materials

-3 Credits (3 Lecture 0 Lab 0 Clinical) 3 hrs/wk (3 hrs Lecture)

-This course is intended to give students a basic understanding of the forces and uniform loads taken into account in designing and building Residential Structures.
-Instruction in AutoCAD is continued in the development of the Residential blueprints started in BCT 122.
-Prerequisite: BCT 122; Corequisite: MAT 100
+2 Credits (2 Lecture 0 Lab 0 Shop) 2 Hrs/Wk (2 Hrs.
+Lecture) 15 wks This course is intended to give students a basic understanding of the forces and uniform loads taken into account in designing and building Residential Structures.